AndreiApricopoai/mini-client-server-fifo/README.md

 These programs simulate a server/client protocol using fifo:

-  -We send commands to the server.c from client.c using fifo channels.
+*We send commands to the server.c from client.c using fifo channels
-  -The server reads the commands and sends a response back.
+*The server reads the commands and sends a response back
-  -We make use of child processes to handle each request.
+*We make use of child processes to handle each request